ibm-cloud-docs/openshift/openshift_pod_priority.md

 By setting pod priority, you can help prevent lower priority workloads from impacting critical workloads in your cluster, especially in cases where the cluster starts to reach its resource capacity.

-Make sure that you have [set up proper user access](/docs/openshift?topic=openshift-users#users) to your cluster, and if applicable, [pod security policies](/docs/containers?topic=containers-psp#psp).
-Access and pod security policies can help prevent untrusted users from deploying high priority pods that prevent other pods from scheduling.
+Make sure that you have [set up proper user access](/docs/openshift?topic=openshift-users#users) to your cluster, and if applicable, [security context constraints (SCCs)](/docs/openshift?topic=openshift-openshift_scc#oc_sccs).
+Access and SCCs can help prevent untrusted users from deploying high priority pods that prevent other pods from scheduling.
 {: tip}

 {: #priority_scheduling}